PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 15:45:35
+Last updated: 2024-04-05 15:46:08
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister